ZarnackGroup/racoon_clip/docs/tutorial.rst

 - either experiment_type or specific UMI and barcode length (umi1_len, umi2_len, encode_umi_length, total_barcode_len, barcodeLength)
 - read_length
 - in some cases a barcode fasta (for the demultiplexing functionality or for data with an iCLIP, iCLIP2 barcode included)
+- optional but recommended if you use the peaks module: restrict pureclip to train its model on a few chromosomes with morePureclipParameters.
+This will reduce the amount of memory needed.

 ..
 Note::